MonkeyPox

 MonkeyPox: Infected People Should Avoid Pets

 Welcome to our comprehensive blog post on MonkeyPox and the importance of infected individuals avoiding contact with their beloved pets.
-Monkeypox is a viral disease that has recently gained attention due to its potential impact on human and animal health.
+Monkeypox is a viral disease that has recently gained attention because of its potential impact on human and animal health.
 In this article, we will delve into the world of MonkeyPox, its transmission, symptoms, prevention, and why infected individuals must prioritize the safety of their furry companions.

 What is Monkey Pox?